 From 6th April 2020 the income and gains of all non-resident companies has been subject to Corporation Tax.
 The Tax Return of the company will be the normal UK Corporation Tax Return and will be accompanied by its normal detailed annual accounts plus a conversion of those accounts into sterling (GBP) and a calculation showing the extraction of the UK taxable profit from the total figures shown.

 The filing timetable and the return filing deadline and tax payment deadline follows normal UK company deadlines.
 The filing deadline for the Return will be one year after the end of the accounting period of the company and the deadline for payment of Corporation Tax is nine months after the end of the accounting period of the company.

 Annual Tax on Enveloped Dwellings (ATED)

 This is a tax or charge levied on residential property held by “non-natural persons” (including companies).
 It levied an annual charge at increasing rates on property worth more than £500,000.
 Properties are revalued every five years.
-The most recent valuation date is 5th April 2017 and ATED applies from 5th April 2018 to all properties worth more than £500,000 as at 5th April 2017.
-See Personal tax rates.
+The most recent valuation date is 5th April 2022.
+See Company tax rates.